brodkemd/UC-Quantum-Lab/README.md

 ## Requirements
 - Python and pip on your device.
     - **NOTE**: we strongly recommend using anaconda for this (see https://www.anaconda.com/) and it *must* be installed as user *not* as root (this is the better way to do it anyway).
+## Recommendations
+- We strongly recommend that you have the python extension for vscode.
+It really helps with development.
+See the link for more info https://marketplace.visualstudio.com/items?itemName=ms-python.python.

 ## Extension Commands
 This extension contributes the following commands: